jzrake/mist/README.md

 A lightweight C++20 header-only library for deploy-anywhere array transformations and physics simulations.

+Mist is an evolution of [Vapor](https://github.com/clemson-cal/vapor), a library with similar goals for computational astrophysics.

 ## Features

 - **Core library** (`mist/core.hpp`): Multi-dimensional arrays, index spaces, transforms, and parallel execution